 How does a meniscal cyst develop?

-What is the difference between a meniscal cyst and a Baker’s cyst?
+What’s the difference between a meniscal cyst and a Baker’s cyst?

-A Baker’s cyst is a swelling behind the knee caused by an outpouching of the capsule.
-Like a meniscal cyst, a Baker’s cyst can form from a meniscal tear.
-However, they also form from any knee condition that increases knee joint fluid, such as arthritis or ligament damage.
-Generally, we can tell the difference between a meniscal cyst and a Baker’s cyst based on the lump’s location and size.
+A Baker’s cyst is a swelling at the back of the knee, an outpouching of the joint capsule.
+Like a meniscal cyst, it can form from a meniscal tear — but it also forms from anything that increases joint fluid, such as arthritis or ligament damage.
+We tell them apart mainly by the lump’s location (side vs back) and size.

-Could a lump in the knee be something else?
+Could a lump on the side of the knee be something else?

 Meniscal cyst treatment